 - Lacks some of the more robust features for advanced photographers

 Do you not have much to spare on a camera case but have a shoot coming up?
 If that's the case, you can't go wrong with this offering from Eylar.
 It's under $50, yet it is still premium quality and boasts five-star reviews.
 Eylar is a trusted and reputable brand, and they knocked it out of the park with this offering.
-At only 4 pounds, it's an incredibly compact and lightweight case.
+At only 4 pounds, it's an incredibly compact and lightweight case for travel and outside shooting.
 Yet, there's still enough room to store our camera, some lenses, and some necessities.

 - Waterproof protection

 - Lockable fittings with TSA approval